aescarias/pywintrbl/README.md

 - The installer "cancels" the installation with no apparent reason.
 - The installer fails with a "fatal error" with a reason only decipherable by reading the logs.

-## How do I use it?
+## How do I use this?

 > [!note]
 > As this is very recent software and not frequently downloaded, Microsoft SmartScreen/Defender and similar reputation-based engines may flag this file.
 You may decide to ignore these warnings or instead use `pywintrbl` as a package as outlined below.

-A precompiled binary for Windows is available for you to run in Releases.
+A precompiled binary for Windows is available for you to run in [Releases](https://github.com/aescarias/pywintrbl/releases).
 You will need to have the [Microsoft VC++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version) installed to be able to run the troubleshooter.

 If you have a working copy of Python available, you can also use this project as a package.